BonsaiAI/bonsaiai.github.io/source/includes/getting-started/_quick-start.html.md

 Your code will automatically compile (if it's Inkling) and save every few seconds while you are editing.
 You never need to edit code in the browser if you don't want to.
 Check out our [CLI Guide][11] to install the Bonsai CLI locally, download these files, and run the rest of this guide locally if you want.

 # Train Your BRAIN

-> ![Start training BRAIN][8]
+> ![Start Training BRAIN][8]

 > ![Trained BRAIN][10]